computation · physical biology

 Predict

-Ask what may change before the next experiment begins.
+State what changes before the next experiment begins.

 - 02